-ESG matters are an important priority for the Board and Bina Rawal and I have been working closely with our Portfolio Manager to identify an appropriate set of policies to address them.
+ESG matters continue to be an important priority for the Board and our objective is to have full, transparent disclosure on the topic.
+Bina Rawal has been working closely with our Portfolio Manager on this matter.

-Our Portfolio Manager continues to develop tools for assessing the sustainability of the Company's portfolio including measuring the net impacts that individual portfolio companies have on both the environment and society, as much as is possible with the availability and consistency of the reporting of non-financial data pertaining to both ESG matters and also to climate change.
-OrbiMed is committed to taking a leading role in the development of meaningful ESG engagement practices in the healthcare sector.
-As part of this they facilitate dialogue and an exchange of leading practices among investors, companies and other relevant experts on ESG in the large capitalisation pharmaceutical sector.
+Our Portfolio Manager remains committed to taking a leading role in the development of meaningful ESG engagement practices in the healthcare sector.
+As part of this, they facilitate dialogue and an exchange of leading practices among investors, companies and other relevant experts on ESG in the large capitalisation pharmaceutical sector.
 They also engage with a broad range of companies on a regular basis where areas of improvement can be identified.
-Further information on both ESG matters and climate change can be found in the Portfolio Manager's ESG report on page 25.
+Further information on both ESG matters and climate change can be found in the Portfolio Manager's ESG report beginning on page 25.